oemof/tespy/doc/tespy_modules/components.rst

 You can add own components.
 The class should inherit from the :py:class:`component <tespy.components.components.component>` class or its children.
-In order to do that, create a python file in your working directory and import the base class for your custom component.
+In order to do that, use the :py:mod:`customs <tespy.components.customs>` module or create a python file in your working directory and import the base class for your custom component.
 Now create a class for your component and at least add the following methods.

 - :code:`component(self)`,
 - :code:`attr(self)`,